 First-order conservative interpolation [4] is also available as a regridding method.
-This method will typically have a larger interpolation error than the previous two methods, but will do a much better job of preserving the value of the integral of data between the source and destination grid.
+This method will typically have a larger local interpolation error than the previous two methods, but will do a much better job of preserving the value of the integral of data between the source and destination grid.
 In this method the value across each source cell is treated as a constant.
-The weights for a particular destination cell, are the area of intersection of each source cell with the destination cell divided by the area of the destination cell.
-Areas in this case are the great circle areas of the polygons which make up the cells (the cells around each center are defined by the corner coordinates in the grid file).
+The weights for a particular destination cell are the area of intersection of each source cell with the destination cell divided by the area of the destination cell.
+Areas in this case are calculated by connecting the corner coordinates of each grid cell (obtained from the grid file) with great circles.
+If the user doesn't specify the user area's option ("--user_areas"), then the conservation will hold for the great circle areas calculated by ESMF (and these are output to the weight file).
+This means the following equation will hold: sum-over-all-source-cells(VsiAsi)